uq-seven-up/neverland/README.md

 ## Project folder structure.

 **./docker**
-Contains docker files for containerising the application and constructing a build environement.
+Contains Docker files for containerising the application and constructing a build environement.

 **./packages**
 Contains all the packages which are used to construct the project.